-I slipped on the second to top step and fell to my butt, sliding down the remaining 8 or 9 stairs and sliding along the polished timber floor at the bottom.
+I slipped on the top step and fell to my butt, sliding down the remaining 8 or 9 stairs and sliding along the polished timber floor at the bottom.
 The noise was horrific.
 The pain in my butt was worse.
 I burnt red in the face, leapt to my feet and took a sweeping bow.
 Laughing and saying, well, how was THAT for a half time show.
 Ouch.
 Before limping off chuckling to myself.

 But did I come out with my confidence intact?

 Sometimes you just have to look at something that sucks and find the humour in it.
 Even if you don’t pull it off right then and there, then later.
-Some of the best posts on this blog happened because later, after I’d cooler off or got over something there was a really funny story there.
+Some of the best posts on this blog happened because later after I’d cooled off or got over something there was a really funny story there.
 It helps to put this in perspective sometimes; today’s fall down the stairs is tomorrow’s best story ever.
 It makes you a little more able to hand the failures, the face plants and the falls.
 A sense of humour is gold for confidence.
 Being able to laugh at yourself is diamonds.

 Daily Challenge: Find the funny side to one of your most embarrassing moments.